 Land Transaction Tax (LTT) applies to properties and land purchased in Wales, replacing stamp duty in April 2018.

-Land Transaction Tax applies to properties that are either bought or leased above a certain price threshold, currently £250,000 for residential properties, and £150,000 for non-residential properties.
+Land Transaction Tax applies to properties that are either bought or leased above a certain price threshold.

 Visit the Welsh Government’s website for more information and the latest breakdowns.